hristozov/gvte/README.md

 TODO
 ----
+* Add tests wherever possible.
-* Customization of the VTE look.
+* Customization of the VTE look - fonts/backgrounds/etc.
 * Customization of the keyboard shortcuts.
 * yakuake/guake mode :)
 * Make gvte a gem :)